 Practical Packing Tips

-- Split your supply When possible, divide your medication between different bags as a precaution against loss or theft.
-However, keep each portion in original packaging with prescription information.
+Split your supply: When possible, divide your medication between different bags as a precaution against loss or theft.
+However, keep each portion in its original packaging with the prescription information.

 Natural Alternatives When Adderall Isn't an Option